jamesplease/materialish/ROADMAP.md

 These are future improvements we plan for Materialish.

 - **Improved accessibility**.
-Using ARIA labels and following a specification, such as WCAG AA, to ensure that this library is accessible.
+Using ARIA attributes and following a specification, such as WCAG AA, to ensure that this library is accessible.

 - **Interaction examples**.
 Now that we are nearing completeness for the "base" components, it is time for us to focus